bayareala8s/training/non-technical/product/README.md

    - Describe a situation where you introduced a significant technical innovation to a product.

-Certainly!
 Here are comprehensive answers to the question, "Describe a situation where you introduced a significant technical innovation to a product":

 ### Answer 1:
 **Implementing Machine Learning for Personalized Recommendations:**